jseanpatel/dotfiles/README.md

 5. Generate GitHub personal access token for commiting/pushing (update [yadm](https://yadm.io) if relevant)
 6. Remove all apps from dock except [VSCode](https://code.visualstudio.com/), iMessage and [Warp](https://www.warp.dev/), then adjust dock size
 7. Set Pixelsnap hotkey to `⌘ + Shift + X`
-8. Open Obsidian, and disable from backing up to iCloud Drive (for local folder, place in a non-synced directory)
+8. Open Obsidian, and disable from backing up to iCloud Drive (for local folder, choose a non-synced directory)
 9. Load up a game of [Seterra](https://www.geoguessr.com/vgp/3007) and enjoy your new computer

 ## License